espressif/esp-idf/docs/en/api-guides/build-system.rst

 Take great care when setting variables or targets in a ``project_include.cmake`` file.
 As the values are included in the top-level project CMake pass, they can influence or break functionality across all components!

-KConfig.projbuild
+Kconfig.projbuild
 -----------------

-This is an equivalent to ``project_include.cmake`` for :ref:`component-configuration` KConfig files.
-If you want to include configuration options at the top level of menuconfig, rather than inside the "Component Configuration" sub-menu, then these can be defined in the KConfig.projbuild file alongside the ``CMakeLists.txt`` file.
+This is an equivalent to ``project_include.cmake`` for :ref:`component-configuration` Kconfig files.
+If you want to include configuration options at the top level of menuconfig, rather than inside the "Component Configuration" sub-menu, then these can be defined in the Kconfig.projbuild file alongside the ``CMakeLists.txt`` file.

 Take care when adding configuration values in this file, as they will be included across the entire project configuration.
-Where possible, it's generally better to create a KConfig file for :ref:`component-configuration`.
+Where possible, it's generally better to create a Kconfig file for :ref:`component-configuration`.

+For more information, see :ref:`Kconfig Files <kconfig-files>` section in the Configuration Guide.

 Wrappers to Redefine or Extend Existing Functions
 -------------------------------------------------